MOEAFramework/RealWorldBenchmarks/README.md

 ### Setup with Eclipse

+We recommend using a Java IDE, such as Eclipse or IntelliJ, when working with this project.
+First, clone this
-First, clone this repository:
+repository:

 ```bash
 git clone https://github.com/MOEAFramework/RealWorldBenchmarks.git
 ```

-We recommend opening this project in an IDE, such as Eclipse or IntelliJ.
 Next, we must compile the benchmark problems, as several are written in C / C++.
 Open a new terminal window and run the following from the `RealWorldBenchmarks` folder:

 ```bash
 make -C native